 You do not need to regularly hold meetings if you establish your company as an LLC.
 A corporation, however, does need to hold meetings, as this is a legal requirement for establishing this business entity.

 A corporation requires much more paperwork than an LLC to operate as a business.
 Documents must be routinely submitted to remain legally compliant and maintain the company’s corporate status.
-Owners must hold and document annual shareholder meetings and maintain minutes of corporate meetings.
+Owners must hold and document annual shareholder meetings and keep minutes of corporate meetings.

 An LLC does not have this type of advantage.
 However, many LLC owners are not interested in offering public shares on the stock exchange.
 Their primary interest is to save on taxation and protect themselves from lawsuits.